Table of Contents

-Font choice, much like color choice, is an important part of design and can completely change the tone of a piece.
-The weight, texture, and shape of a font combine to determine how we perceive the text and play a large part in telling the story behind its message.
+Font choice, much like color choice, is an important part of both graphic design and branding that can completely change the tone of a piece of content.
+While font size provides a visual structure for readers, the weight, texture, and shape of a font combine to determine how we perceive the text.
+These characteristics of typography play a large part in telling the story behind a message.

-For instance, I get greeted in the morning 3 ways.
+For instance, I get greeted three ways in the morning.
 I can give you an idea of how they differ using font:

 An elegant script, even digitally, carries the same emotions needed to write in that style—calm, gentle, soft, organic.
 The sun is a slow greeting.